 - Meet regularly to consider developments, relevant publications and guidances.

-- Distill developments into ongoing advices to clients.
+- Distil developments into ongoing advice to clients.

 - Develop, and maintain, a Brexit section on the firm website.

 - Create a regular communication or events / seminars for clients on relevant developments and practice services (perhapsin partnership with others).

 - Consider additional training and education to respond to client needs.